Degree: Bachelor of Arts

-As an Art History major at Union, you will study a broad range of visual communication across historical periods and cultures – from Renaissance masterworks, Chinese scroll paintings and modern art to the art and science of painting – as you explore how societies throughout history have defined themselves through art.
+As an art history major at Union, you will study a broad range of visual communication across historical periods and cultures as you explore how societies through the ages have defined themselves through art.

 Courses and requirements

 The Feigenbaum Center for Visual Arts is a hub for art students and art lovers.
 This spacious, light-filled building houses classrooms, faculty offices, state-of-the-art studios for students working in a range of mediums, studios specifically for seniors and a student lounge.
 The center also is home to the Crowell and West galleries, which showcases two professional artist exhibitions and two exhibitions of student work in a typical year, and also hosts receptions and artist talks regularly each term.

 Students can arrange internships and other forms of specialized study with the Union College Permanent Collection, as well as with art galleries and museums in the Capital Region, New York City, Washington, D.C., and abroad.
 A term abroad in Florence, Italy, features courses in basic Italian and Florentine architecture.
 A mini-term in Paris, Three Weeks in the Louvre, is an intensive art history course that includes journaling, group lectures, daily writing assignments and individual projects.

 - Assistant professor of art history, Auburn University, Alabama

 - Audience development manager, Lawrence Wilson Art Gallery, The University of Western Australia